vmware-tanzu-labs/educates-training-platform/docs/workshop-content/working-on-content.md

 Workshop content will either be embedded in a custom workshop image, or downloaded from a Git repository or web server when the workshop session is created.
 To speed up the iterative loop of editing and testing a workshop when developing workshop content, there are a number of best practices you can use.

-Maximum of a single session
+Disabling reserved sessions
 ---------------------------

-An instance of a training portal should be used when developing content where a maximum of one workshop session should be allowed.
+An instance of a training portal should be used when developing content where reserved sessions are disabled.

 ```
 apiVersion: training.eduk8s.io/v1alpha1